Winlock, Washington: Early economy

 Lumbering was the initial economic driver.
 A number of sawmills were established beginning in the late 1800s.
 In the late 1920s there were four mills in operation, employing 350 men and producing over 30 million board feet of fir lumber annually.

 Agriculture developed in the early 1900s with the impetus on the raising of poultry and the production of eggs.
 A branch of the Washington Cooperative Egg & Poultry Association located in the town constructed a large building in the north end of town, near the railroad tracks, around 1920.
 It housed grain storage bins and poultry processing facilities.
 The building remains standing today.
 Several hatcheries were located in the town.
 More than 750,000 baby chicks were produced during the 1928 season.

 In 1922 it was noted in a local newspaper that the only American city that produced more eggs than Winlock was Petaluma, California.
 In a single weekend in 1923, Winlock shipped 38,400 dozen eggs to New York state.
 Winlock at that time was touted as the "Egg and Poultry Capital of the World".

+21st century

+A fire in Winlock's downtown area consumed the city's historic Warne's Drug Store building in late 2022.
+The structure was built in 1911 but burned down the following year.
+Rebuilt soon thereafter, the building housed the now-defunct Winlock News and Winlock Phone Company, as well as other various businesses for the next century.
+At the time of loss, the location was used as a hostel for six years.

+An annexation proposal by the city to incorporate Winlock's urban growth area (UGA) was dismissed in 2023 by the Lewis County Supreme Court over a combination of protests from residents in the UGA and the questions of statutory and filing periods and connected legal authority.
+The UGA, formed from a county contract in 2006, is recorded as containing 1,335 acre with a population of 335 residents.
+A citizen-led petition for the proposal to be reviewed by the Washington State Boundary Review Board for Lewis County exceeded the minimum voting requirements and a subsequent unanimous approval of the annexation by the board occurred in August of that year.
+The annexation was adopted by a majority vote of the Winlock city council that autumn.